michivonah/videoplayer/README.md

 - Mute/Unmute
 - set Videospeed
 - activate/deactivate loop
+- Timestamps
+- keyboard inputs

 ### roadmap
-- Timestamps
 - Settings: Videoquality
 - Cast
-- keyboard inputs
+- scroll in video

 ### Introductions
 To load a video add behind the videoplayer-url a ?videourl= Parameter with your videourl.